-- To understand the meristems and ergastic substances. - To study the simple and permanent tissues and primary structures of stem in dicots and monocots. - To understand the secondary growth and nodal anatomy of dicots and monocots. - To understand the embryology of angiosperms. - To study the general principle.
-Seed quality, seed viality and field and seed inspection.
+- ❖ To understand the meristematic tissues, permanent tissues and ergastic substances. - ❖ To study the primary structures of stem in dicots and monocots and isobilateral and dorsiventral leaf. - ❖ To understand the secondary growth and nodal anatomy of dicots and monocots. - ❖ To understand the embryology of angiosperms. - ❖ To study the general principle, seed quality, seed viability and field and seed inspection.

 Anatomy - Introduction.
 Meristems, definition, differentiation, redifferentiation and dedifferentiation, totipotency.
-Ergastic Substances (Cystolith, Raphides, Sphaeroraphides & Tannins).
-Classification of meristems - apical meristems, lateral meristems and intercalary meristems, various concept of apical meristems.
+Ergastic substances (Cystolith, Raphides, Sphaeroraphides and Tannins).
+Classification of meristems - apical meristems, lateral meristems and intercalary meristems and various concepts of apical meristems.
 Epidermal tissue system - trichomes and stomata.
 Laticifers.

-Plant tissue: Classification - Simple tissues and permanent tissues - Parenchyma, Collenchyma, Sclerenchyma.
-Complex tissues: Xylem and Phloem Annual rings - heart wood, sap wood.
+Plant tissues - Classification - simple tissues and permanent tissues - Parenchyma, Collenchyma, Sclerenchyma.
+Complex tissues - Xylem and Phloem.
+Annual rings - heart wood, sap wood.
 Primary structure of root and stem in dicots and monocots.
 Isobilateral and dorsiventral leaf.